S.C. Pannell

 In a very short space of time, Stephen Pannell has gone from being one of Australia’s best and brightest young talents to one of their most lauded winemakers.

-He is a two-time winner of the fabled Jimmy Watson Trophy, the most prestigious wine award in Australia, and also won the top prize at the Alternative Varietals Wine Show three out of the last five years.
-Stephen moved into his own McLaren Vale winery in 2014, and now owns 36 hectares of vineyard.
+He is a two-time winner of the fabled Jimmy Watson Trophy, the most prestigious wine award in Australia, and has won the top prize at the Alternative Varietals Wine Show numerous times.
+Stephen moved into his own McLaren Vale winery in 2014 and now owns 36 hectares of vineyard.
 This control over his fruit has enabled him to take quality to an even higher level.

 One of the key factors behind his success is the freshness in all his wines, something he achieves by picking earlier.
 “I can only pick early due to better viticulture”, he says.
-He is looking for the varietal ‘stamp’ rather than ‘varietal character’ in his wines, causing him to create blends such as the Grenache/Shiraz/Touriga, where the sum is greater than the parts.
+He is looking for a varietal ‘stamp’ rather than ‘varietal character’, causing him to create blends such as the Grenache/Shiraz/Touriga, where the sum is greater than the parts.
 Because of this fresher ‘stamp’, he is also actively reducing oak influence in his wines by moving to larger, more neutral oak vessels.

 It is difficult to pick out just one star among his wines.
 The early release ‘Basso’ Garnacha is unfiltered, with low sulphur, for drinking in its youth.
 The Grenache/Shiraz/Touriga has brilliant colour and is fresh and lifted on the nose with soft, supple tannins on the palate.
 When asked about the Tempranillo/Touriga blend, Stephen explains, “the more I work with Touriga, the bigger a part of this blend it becomes.